starmaid/starmaid.github.io/projects/cat-ears.md

 ![Gif from stream of cutting some foam](./cat-ears_assets/4.gif)

-The rest of the parts were pretty standard, an arduino nano for contorl, and some cables and protoboard to distribute power and control, as well as a phone charger - a perfect source of regulated 5V power.
+The rest of the parts were pretty standard, an arduino nano for control, and some cables and protoboard to distribute power and control, as well as a phone charger - a perfect source of regulated 5V power.
 The bundle of wires was a bit unruly, so I made a small distribution board and a harness to keep everything together.

 ![Picture of wire harness](./cat-ears_assets/5.jpg)